sabbyt/http-framework/README.md

 ```
 npm install baby-express
 ```
-And require the babyExpress plugin into the top of your working file:
+And require the babyExpress module into the top of your working file:
 ```javascript
 const babyExpress = require('baby-express');
 ```